jupyterlab/theme-cookiecutter/README.md

 # theme-cookiecutter-ts

-A [cookiecutter](https://github.com/audreyr/cookiecutter) template for creating a JupyterLab theme extension.
+A [cookiecutter](https://github.com/audreyr/cookiecutter) template to help you make new JupyterLab theme extensions.

 ## Examples